 GDPR and the life sciences industry

-Since coming into force on 25 May 2018, the GDPR has had a fundamental impact on the life sciences industry.
-Pharmaceutical and biotechnology organisations frequently make use of personal data, and should therefore be aware of their obligations under the GDPR in order to avoid any regulatory ‘trip wires’.
-In particular, businesses in the life sciences sector should consider how the GDPR may impact upon:
+The GDPR has had a fundamental impact on the life sciences industry.
+Pharmaceutical and biotechnology organisations frequently make use of personal data and should therefore be aware of their obligations under the GDPR in order to avoid any regulatory “trip wires”.
+Businesses in the life sciences sector should consider how the GDPR may impact upon:

-Life sciences businesses should also be aware that the enhanced rights for individuals under the GDPR may also have implications for medical research.
+Life sciences businesses should also be aware that the rights which individuals have under the GDPR may also have implications for medical research.
 For example, individuals have a right to have their personal data erased in certain circumstances, which could extend to research data.
-That being said, the GDPR does provide an exemption from the right of erasure of personal data for scientific research purposes, insofar as the right of erasure is likely to impair or render impossible the achievement of the research objectives.
+However, the GDPR does provide an exemption from the right of erasure of personal data for scientific research purposes, insofar as the right of erasure is likely to impair or render impossible the achievement of the research objectives.